wrbs/mono-public/duniverse/hardcaml/docs/always.md

 The semantics are similar to Verilog, with a few caveats:

 - Assignments are non-blocking.
 Hardcaml does not support blocking assignments.
-- In Verilog, an always block can describe either registers or combinational logic, but not both.
+- In Verilog, an Always block can describe either registers or combinational logic, but not both.
 With the Always DSL, both can be defined in a single block.
-- Hardcaml always blocks do not require a sensitivity list - the clocks driving the registers are bound to the register variable themselves.
+- Hardcaml Always blocks do not require a sensitivity list - the clocks driving the registers are bound to the register variable themselves.

 ## How values update